-Strategic Focus Action Priority Responsibilty Goal 5 - We provide inclusiv - We provide inclusive and accessible sport and recreation The City of Ryde will design sport and the design of physical access to sport The City of Ryde will design sport and recreation facilities to maximise access for people of all abilities.
-This will include the design of physical access to sport and recreation facilities and the planning of programs to eliminate barriers for ill abilities. to elimina This will include te barriers for access and participation. • Design of open spaces that support passive recreation to ensure access of people of all abilities Create picnic areas that allow for adequate movement space for people who use wheelchairs, crutches, motor scooters or walkers etc. High priority locations include Putney Park, Banjo Paterson Park, Brush Farm Park, Field of Mars, Kissing Point Park and Ryde Park Ongoing (High) Strategic City Modify existing park buildings to provide for improved access to people of all abilities Undertake a review of park amenity buildings against accessibility principles.
+Stratagic Eocus Action Driority Responsibilty Goal 5 - We nrovide inclusiv - We provide inclusive and accessible sport and recreation 110110 The City of Ryde will design sport and re sport and recreation facilities to maximise access for people of all abilities.
+This will include all abilities.
+This will include une design of physical access access and participation. une design of physical access to sport and recreation facilities and the planning of programs to eliminate partiers for access and participation.
+LO EIIMINA Le Darriers IOF Design of open spaces that support passive recreation to ensure access of people of all abilities Create picnic areas that allow for adequate movement space for people who use wheelchairs, crutches, motor scooters or walkers etc. High priority locations include Putney Park, Banjo Paterson Park, Brush Farm Park, Field of Mars, Kissing Point Park and Ryde Park Ongoing (High) Strategic City Modify existing park buildings to provide for improved access to people of all abilities Undertake a review of park amenity buildings against accessibility principles.
 This should include provision of accessible toilets and access to the building, reduction of the tension on doors to make them easier to open for individuals with decreased balance/strength.
-Medium Operations Creation of a network of pathways across the City that offer opportunities for people with restricted mobility.
+High Operations Creation of a network of pathways across the City that offer opportunities for people with restricted mobility.
 Complete and audit of the Ryde River Walk and Shrimpton's Creek Parklands Trail with the intention of improving access.
 Medium Asset Systems Provision of adequate accessible carparking Review the provision of accessible car parking spaces within or near to open spaces (including on and off street).
 Medium Asset Systems Support the accessibility of sport and recreation opportunities through a suitable maintenance regime.
 Increase maintenance frequency of key open spaces to ensure access to facilities is maintained.
 Ongoing (Medium) Operations Continue to make play walkable to the majority of the community to ensure everyday accessibility and to encourage physical activity and mental wellbeing.
 Ongoing implementation of the Children's Play Implementation Plan, particularly local park upgrades.
-Ongoing (High) Strategic City Provide areas that enable people with mobility limitations to exercise their dogs through the creation of enclosed dog off leash areas in accordance with the Study on the Provision of Recreation Areas for Dogs in the City of Ryde, July 2010.
+Ongoing (High) Strategic City Provide areas that enable people with mobility limitations to exercise their dogs through the creation of enclosed dog off leash areas in accordance with the Study on the Provision of Recreation Areas for Dogs in the City of Ryde , July 2010.
 Creation of enclosed free running dog parks with associated facilities such as seating, picnic tables, landscaping, trees, shade, dog water bowls etc. High priority focus locations Denistone Park, ELS Hall Park, and Olympic Park.
 Ongoing (Medium) Strategic City